itspriddle/notes/quartz/hosting-on-github-pages.md

 I found [Quartz][1] the other day and wanted to give it a try.

 I wanted to keep my notes separate from the actual Quartz app code.
+If I switch the backend out someday, I don't want application code cluttering my repo history.

-First, I forked Quartz from [jackyzha0/quartz][2] to [itspriddle/quartz][3].
+First, I forked Quartz from [`jackyzha0/quartz`][2] to [`itspriddle/quartz`][3].

-Next, I created a repository for my notes, [itspriddle/notes.priddle.xyz][4].
+Next, I created a repository for my notes, [`itspriddle/notes.priddle.xyz`][4].

-In the notes repository, I enabled GitHub Pages using Actions.
-I also setup my domain name.
+In `itspriddle/notes.priddle.xyz`, I enabled GitHub Pages using Actions.
+I also set my domain name and configured DNS for it.

 To build the site, GitHub Actions workflow is needed to set everything up and compile the site.
-I created `.github/workflows/deploy.yml`:
+I created `.github/workflows/deploy.yml` in `itspriddle/notes.priddle.xyz`:

 ```yaml
 name: Deploy Quartz site to GitHub Pages